techidaily/site-android-transfer/source/_posts/in-2024-two-ways-to-sync-contacts-from-htc-u23-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![how to transfer from HTC U23 to Other Android Devices -Google Backup](https://images.wondershare.com/drfone/article/2017/11/android-android-001.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Before taking up backup the first thing you need to do is to sign-in the Android phone using your Google account.
 In the setting menu, you need to search for Backup and reset mode.
 Make sure you have backup data and automatic restore as both are flipped on your google account.
 Your Google server will remember your password, so you do not need to re-enter the password every time you sign in.
 Google sync really very well with Android devices.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3.
 How to Transfer Data from HTC U23 to Other Android Devices with Bluetooth